Nomad-engineers/threads-platform/_plans/005-development-roadmap.md

-# Threadlytics Development Roadmap
+# Threads-Boost Development Roadmap

 ## Executive Summary

-This development roadmap translates the Threadlytics 60-day go-to-market strategy into a detailed technical implementation plan.
+This development roadmap translates the Threads-Boost 60-day go-to-market strategy into a detailed technical implementation plan.
 The roadmap is structured to deliver an MVP within 8 weeks, followed by iterative improvements based on user feedback and business metrics.

 **Timeline**: 8 weeks to MVP, 12 weeks to feature-complete platform **Team Structure**: Solo developer with potential contractor support for specialized tasks